iluwatar/java-design-patterns/mute-idiom/README.md

 ## When to Use the Mute Idiom Pattern in Java

+The Mute Idiom is applicable in

-* Useful in scenarios where certain exceptions are predictable and do not affect the overall logic or outcome.
+* Scenarios where certain exceptions are predictable and do not affect the overall logic or outcome.
-* Commonly used in logging, cleanup operations, or when working with APIs that signal non-critical issues via exceptions.
+* Commonly used in logging, cleanup operations, or interacting with third-party APIs in Java.

 ## Mute Idiom Pattern Java Tutorials